2009 Les Forts de Latour, Pauillac, Bordeaux

 Description

 Tasting 2009 Les Forts de Latour was a truly exciting moment.
-The wine was so fantastic that we honestly wondered how on earth the Grand Vin could beat it.
-We were soon put right on that front - however that should not detract from the fact that Les Forts is a brilliant wine in 2009.
-It has a very, very complex nose with ultra-concentrated blackcurrant and blackberry fruit mingling with darker, more brooding earthy notes.
-Glorious fruit follows on the palate and the massive level of high, ripe tannins just seem to melt on the tongue.
-Not quite as ethereal as the Grand Vin, but this really isn’t far off; a fabulous second wine.
+The wine was so fantastic that we wondered how the Grand Vin could beat it on earth.
+We were soon put right on that front - however, that should be fine with the fact that Les Forts is a brilliant wine in 2009.
+It has a complex nose with ultra-concentrated blackcurrant and blackberry fruit mingling with darker, more brooding, earthy notes.
+Glorious fruit follows on the palate, and the massive, high, ripe tannins seem to melt on the tongue.
+It’s not quite as ethereal as the Grand Vin, but this isn’t far off; it’s a fabulous second wine.

 wine at a glance